Traffic engineers use signal lights, stop signs and speed limits as ways to improve the safety of our roadways for motorists and pedestrians.

 The city's Traffic Safety Review Committee is responsible for evaluating concerns of traffic issues, such as signage, speeding, parking and more.
 The committee meets quarterly and is made up of city employees from the Engineering, Police, Administration and Public Works.
 Petitions and concerns of residents and property owners are discussed during these meetings and recommendations are brought to the City Council.

-For more information about the Traffic Safety Review Committee, contact Bruce Loney, Public Works Director, at (952) 233-9369 or bloney@ShakopeeMN.gov.
+For more information about the Traffic Safety Review Committee, contact Steve Lillehaug, city engineer/Public Works director, at 952-233-9631 or slillehaug@ShakopeeMN.gov.